torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 		Amount of application memory swapped out to zswap.

 	  file_mapped
-		Amount of cached filesystem data mapped with mmap()
+		Amount of cached filesystem data mapped with mmap().
+Note that some kernel configurations might account complete larger allocations (e.g., THP) if only some, but not not all the memory of such an allocation is mapped.

 	  file_dirty
 		Amount of cached filesystem data that was modified but